 Contacting a child life expert

-If you are having trouble finding a trustworthy doctor to handle your child’s surgery, then we recommend one of the best paediatric surgeons in Perth.
+If you are having trouble finding a trustworthy doctor to handle your child’s surgery, then we recommend one of the best paediatric surgeons in Newcastle.
 Dr Jill is a Paediatric Consultant Surgeon with over two decades of experience in the specialty of Paediatric Surgery.
 She was raised in Melbourne and Perth, attended Methodist Ladies College in Kew, Victoria and Claremont, Western Australia, studied Medicine at the University of Western Australia and graduated as a medical doctor in 1985.

 Her extensive public hospital experience was acquired during employment at Sir Charles Gairdner Hospital, Nedlands, Hollywood Hospital, Fremantle Hospital, Royal Perth Hospital, Shenton Park Rehabilitation Hospital, Osborne Park Hospital, Kaleeya Hospital, and Derriford Hospital, Plymouth, United Kingdom.
 High-quality healthcare and evidence-based clinical practice are Dr Jill’s priorities in the delivery of service in Paediatric Surgery.